itssubhamroy23/IPL_Chrome_Extension/README.md

 The design of this list card is meant to be clean and modern, with a focus on simplicity and functionality.
 The use of a flat white background and shadow effects creates depth and contrast, drawing the user's eye to each individual card.

 The use of a contrasting orange color for the border and hover effects adds a pop of color that is eye-catching without being overwhelming.
-The use of subtle animations on hover, such as the pulse animation on the list item title, adds a touch of interactivity and fun to the design.

 This is the Screenshot of the Extension.